bluewormlabs/wpcdnrewrite/README.markdown

 The following are rewritten if a rule matches:

 1. Values in `href` attributes of A tags
+2. Values in `href` attributes of LINK tags
-2. Values in `src` attributes of IMG tags
+3. Values in `src` attributes of IMG tags
+4. Values in `src` attributes of SCRIPT tags

 License: [zlib/libpng license][1]